In current times, designers have a lot of options when it comes to file storage.

 It comes with options ranging from 1TB to 5TB and also has cases in multiple colors that may appeal to a designer.

-The drive is great for users who have large files to store and need a reliable external hard drive that can keep their files secure.
+The drive is great for users who have large files to store and need a reliable external hard drive that can keep their files secure but do not care much for high transfer speed of SSDs.
 The Passport Portable does this by implementing password protection and also features a 256-bit encryption policy.

 You also get backup software that protects your files in the event of a disk crash.